gokadzev/yt_explode_dart/README.md

 Check the [api documentation][API] for additional information.
 You can find how most APIs can be used in the files inside the test/ folder.

 ### Credits

 - [Tyrrrz] for creating [YoutubeExplode] in C#
-- [Hexer10] (me) who ported the library over to Dart.
+- [Hexer10] who ported the library over to Dart.
+- [anandnet] who made some useful changes in the port.
 - [EnsembleUI] for the jsparser project.
 - [yt-dlp] for documentation and reverse engineering about the YouTube apis.
 - All the [Contributors] of this repository.